xorrbit/ebpp/README.md

 Evil Bob's Pocket Painter
 =========================

-One of my first open source programs, and probably my first non-trivial coding project.
+One of my first open source programs, and probably my first (arguably) non-trivial coding project.
 This was released on September 23rd, 2001, when I was 14.

 Check out the hilarious [readme.txt](readme.txt), or the cringe-worthy main entry point in [ebpp.c](ebpp.c).